Skip navigation

 Travelling to the UK

-You should only travel to the UK within the validity of your transit visa.
-Once you arrive in the UK, if your student route visa is for more than six months, you will be able to collect your Biometric Residence Permit (BRP) card.
+You should only travel to the UK within the validity of your visa.
+This is the valid from date on either your transit visa or your digital status.
+Once you arrive in the UK, if your student visa is for more than six months, you will need to collect your Biometric Residence Permit (BRP) card.

 This guide is to provide you with information that you may find useful prior to travelling to the UK, ensuring a smooth transition to life and study here.
 For a more thorough guide about coming to the UK please read the Moving to the UK guide from the British Council.